Bankruptcy Lawyers in St. Petersburg

 Florida bankruptcy laws list specific exemptions that may protect certain personal assets.
 The chapter of bankruptcy allowed will determine that protection, as individual filers will use either Chapter 7 or Chapter 13.
 Chapter 7 generally addresses unsecured debt, while Chapter 13 deals with protecting assets.
 This difference in chapters primarily protects real estate holdings when a repayment plan is accepted by the court, which is a central requirement in a Chapter 13 filing.

-The Florida exemptions list is significant and includes some specific personal property.
+The St. Petersburg exemptions list is significant and includes some specific personal property.
 This is another part of the filing where an experienced bankruptcy attorney can help develop a plan for maximum protection.

 Bankruptcy in Florida may be the best choice for individuals who have recently moved to the state.
 Residency rules require individuals to file in the state in which they have lived the biggest portion of the past 180 days.
 The 91-day requirement can be achieved while the plan is being considered in most cases.
 Florida bankruptcy laws may protect more assets than previous residence states, and the median income may also be higher in Florida.
 This could be an advantage for individuals who have relocated for employment reasons.